Survival Analysis

 Log-Log Survival Plot

 Plots group-specific Kaplan-Meier estimates as versus .
 Select the grouping covariate from the Grouping Variable dropdown.
-Continuous variables are split into two groups at the median for visual inspection; this split is a convenience and discards some information from the continuous variable.
+When the selected covariate has five or fewer distinct values, each value forms its own group; with six or more, observations are split into two groups at the median.
+The median split is a convenience that discards some information from the continuous variable and may miss (or exaggerate) non-proportionality at the continuous scale.
+For continuous covariates, the Schoenfeld residual plot above is better suited for diagnosing the proportional hazards assumption.
 Under proportional hazards, the curves are approximately parallel.
 Curves that cross or change their separation over time suggest a violation.

-When the proportional hazards assumption is rejected, approaches such as stratified Cox models or time-dependent covariate models can address the violation, but MIDAS does not currently support them.
-When a violation is detected, interpret results with care, considering the severity of the violation and the goals of the analysis.
+When the diagnostics above suggest a violation of the proportional hazards assumption, approaches such as stratified Cox models or time-dependent covariate models can address it, but MIDAS does not currently support them.
+Interpret results with care, considering the severity of the violation and the goals of the analysis.
+If the goal is to compare groups defined by a single categorical variable, Kaplan-Meier with RMST is an alternative that does not rely on the proportional hazards assumption, although it cannot adjust for covariates.

 Notes